 - Choosing the wrong candidate for a job.
 Without an open mind, the talent pool for a position is smaller.

 - Not getting the most out of employees.
-It is a poor business strategy to assign roles and tasks based on bias rather than who is best suited for it.
+It is a poor business strategy to assign roles and tasks based on bias rather than on who is best suited for it.

 - It affirms a negative work environment that damages the employee experience and reduces employee performance.